And I owe it all to her, at least where I get my cooking chops (and any good sense I have.) Just check out my videos

-She grew up in Texas on the shores of the Gulf Coast, in a small shrimping town called Port O'Connor.
+She grew up in Texas on the Gulf Coast, in a small shrimping town called Port O'Connor.
 There, I learned to love seafood.

-Her father was a shrimp boat captain on the warm Gulf waters.
+Her father was a shrimp boat captain.
 So, while we couldn't afford steak, we had all the fresh caught seafood Big Daddy would skim off the top of the catch.
-Shrimp season was short, but blue crab and oyster season followed soon enough.
+Shrimp season was short, but crab and oyster season soon followed.

 Mom had movie star looks (like a young Elizabeth Taylor) and smarts, and a scholarship to college if she wanted it, but had no extra help from her parents.

-My Dad was in the military so we moved around, but eventually Mom and us kids (I'm the lower left one in photo below) settled back in Port O'Connor after a divorce - Dad was the life of the party, but he was a little too profligate in the alcohol consumption department.
+My Dad was in the military so we moved around.
+Mom and us kids eventually settled back in Port O'Connor, after a divorce.
+Dad was quite a character and the life of the party, but he was also a little too profligate in the alcohol consumption department.

 After a couple years, Mom remarried and a final sister, Denise, was born (catch up with my youngest sister Denise's Eggplant Recipe, video here.)
 We moved to neighboring Louisiana the year I enrolled in Junior High School.
 There she picked up a whole other way of cooking, Cajun-style.

 My high school daze were spent in Gonzales, Louisiana, the self-professed Jambalaya Capital of the World.
 So you know this town is serious about chow.
 Click here to see a culinary video tour of some local Cajun cuisine at the weekend Flea Market, including: Crawfish Pie, Boudin Balls and, of course, Jambalaya.

-And here's our first video we made together (in my Los Angeles kitchen.)
-You'll get a kick out of her rockin' the cast iron kettle.
-I make her Cajun Jambalaya more than any other recipe - it's simply delish.
-And be sure to watch to the end were my other favorite lady, my lovely wife Amy, makes a rare appearance at the video's end - and, by the way, her birthday is the day after Mom's!
+And here's our first video we made together in my Los Angeles kitchen - and my late wife, Amy, even makes an appearance at the very end of the video.
+You'll get a kick out of Mom rockin' the cast iron kettle.
+I make her Cajun Jambalaya more than any other recipe - it's simply delicious.